grviss/sticviewer/README.md

 * sparsetools.py (comes with the STiC distribution)

-For convenience one can create an alias to allow calling STiCViewer from anywhere, e.g. in bash:
+For convenience one can create an alias so that STiCViewer can be called from anywhere, e.g. in bash:
 ```
 alias sticviewer='python3 ~/git/sticviewer/sticviewer.py'